 Food and Drug Administration Regulation

 The major impact of this law is that hearing aids will be able to be sold directly to the consumer without a prescription from a doctor.
-Before over-the-counter (OTC) hearing aids can be sold, the Food and Drug Administration (FDA) is required to develop standards.
-According to the law, the FDA must draft a plan to regulate OTC hearing aids within three years.
+Before over-the-counter (OTC) hearing aids could be sold, the Food and Drug Administration (FDA) was required to develop standards.
 FDA regulations must provide safety protocols, establish labeling requirements, and list necessities for sale without a prescription.
 State and local governments cannot override the FDA requirements for OTC hearing aids.
 Any current legislation in place must be updated to mirror FDA requirements.

 Purchasing OTC Hearing Aids

-Sales have the potential to occur in person, online, or by mail while following these regulations, and every sale must clarify what is and is not a medical device.
+Sales have the potential to occur in person, online, or by mail while following these regulations.
 OTC hearing aids will receive a new name so as not to be confused with traditional audiologist-sanctioned hearing aids.
-Currently, the only OTC hearing devices are sound amplifiers, but technology companies are working to create more clever solutions.
-One proposed option is turning a phone into a directional microphone; another, adopting smart phone attachments to aid with hearing.
-Within FDA regulation, the options are endless.

 Benefits of OTC Law